JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Saturday, 13 August, 2022

 Today, I practiced working with files, while loops and if statements.
 I added data to a text file for the first time, which was cool.
 I am doing a better job at not over complicating things.
 Tomorrow, I am looking forward to stopping and worshipping.

+Day 7

+Monday, 15 August, 2022

+Today, I practiced with creating functions.
+Specifically, I practiced with creating the whole program within various functions.
+And connected with that, I practiced with using one function inside of another.
+One good rule of thumb I learned that I want to remember is to try to avoid having a function longer than 20 lines of code.
+I would imagine that if it is getting that long it is likely better to just create a separate function.